 A helicopter ride will take you over the most beautiful spots in the park.
 This is expensive ($500pp approximately) but worth it for the views and the memories!

-Discover the flora and fauna
+Discover the Flora and Fauna

-Thanks to its tropical climate, Litchfield National Park boasts lush vegetation.
+Litchfield National Park boasts lush vegetation.
 There are rainforests and marshes, and tropical flowers surround the many gorges dug in the ground by the waterfalls.

 What animals will you find there?